Operation: Outer Space

 Operation: Outer Space is a science fiction novel by American writer Murray Leinster.
-It was first published in 1954 by Fantasy Press in an edition of 2,042 copies.
+It was first published in 1954 by Fantasy Press.

-Plot introduction
+Premise

 The novel concerns the first interstellar flight, financed by making it into a television show.

 Reception

 Galaxy reviewer Groff Conklin praised the novel as "a fast-paced, sardonic job that is primarily a satire on the future of mass communications."
 Anthony Boucher similarly praised the novel's satirical elements, although he found that "a slight lack of genuine bite and emotion" kept the novel "from being a front-ranker."
 P. Schuyler Miller reported that "It's no classic, but it's good reading."